 In response to an urgent operational requirement, a new Hellfire missile variant, known as the K2A, was developed and fielded.
-This variant incorporates a fragmentation sleeve that dramatically increases the Hellfire's effectiveness against soft and lightly armored targets.
+This variant incorporates a fragmentation sleeve that dramatically increases the Hell-fire's effectiveness against soft and lightly armored targets.
 The K2A has become the preferred weapon for employment in the counterimprovised explosive device, light armor, and nontraditional target engagement roles because of its lethality, precision, reliability, and ability to engage the full spectrum of targets at maximum standoff ranges.

-While nothing is more important than supporting the current operations, PEO MS is looking to the future.
-Older systems will be upgraded with new capabilities, existing systems will be replaced, and new systems with capabilities that do not exist today will be fielded.
 The Viper Strike, a semiactive laser-guided munition based on a submunition from the ATACMS program, is a recently developed and deployed unmanned aerial vehicle (UAV)delivered weapon that is bringing a new capability to the fight.
 Dropped from a UAV, the Viper Strike can destroy moving and stationary targets ranging from armored vehicles to thin-skinned targets, with minimal collateral damage.